ecofic/tailor.js/README.md

 TailorJS uses a token to let the server know whether the user's browser has geolocation capabilities.

 # Using TailorJS
-To use TailorJS you can either follow the step-by-step instructions below or look at it all together.
+To use TailorJS you can follow the step-by-step instructions below or look at it all together.

 ## Step-by-Step
 To use TailorJS in your web app, do the following: